PowerBiDevCamp/PowerBiEmbeddingSPA/README.md

-# PowerBiEmbeddingSPA
+# Power BI Embedding SPA
-Power BI Embedding SPA - sample SPA using node.js, MSAL-Browser, TypeScript and powerbi.js
+**PowerBiEmbeddingSPA**  is a sample SPA demonstrating how to implemented Power BI embedding using node.js, webpack,   TypeScript and jQuery.
+This project uses MSAL-Browser for client-side authentication and token caching.
+It calls to the Power BI Service API to get embedding data and it peforms report and dashboard embedding on the client-side using the Power BI JavaScript API (powerbi.js).